peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

  an operation.

 * `static final int FlagOverflow`<br>
- Signals that the result is non-zero and the exponent is higher than the highest exponent allowed.
+ Signals that the result is nonzero and the exponent is higher than the highest exponent allowed.

 * `static final int FlagRounded`<br>